LoopKit/loopdocs/docs/browser/automatic.md

     * If you want to only build when an update has been found:
         * either do not create the variable `SCHEDULED_SYNC` or set it to true
         * create the variable `SCHEDULED_BUILD` and set it to false
-        * **Warning**: if no updates to your default branch are detected within 90 days, your previous TestFlight build may expire requiring a manual build
+        * **Warning**: if no updates to your default branch are detected within 90 days, your previous TestFlight build may expire, requiring a manual build
         * During a time when updates are not happening frequently, this is not a good choice

     | <div style="width:120px">`SCHEDULED_SYNC`</div> | <div style="width:120px">`SCHEDULED_BUILD`</div> | Automatic Actions |